Psalms For Life

 to their joy and delight.

-43 You’ve made his sword useless
+43 You’ve rendered his sword useless

-and withdrawn your support in battle.
+and withdrawn your backup in battle.

 44 You’ve brought his splendor to a sudden end

-and hurled his throne to the ground.
+hurling his throne to the ground.

 45 You’ve made him old before his time